swiftlang/swift/docs/ABI/Mangling.rst

   _Z11cxxFunction9CxxStruct // -> cxxFunction(CxxStruct)
   s4main13swiftFunctionyySo9CxxStructVF // -> main.swiftFunction(__C.CxxStruct) -> ()

+The reason for ignoring the Clang module and always putting C and C++ types into ``__C`` at the Swift ABI level is that the Clang module is not a part of the C or C++ ABI.
+When owners of C and C++ Clang modules decide what changes are ABI-compatible or not, they will likely take into account C and C++ ABI, but not the Swift ABI.
+Therefore, Swift ABI can only encode information about a C or C++ type that the C and C++ ABI already encodes in order to remain compatible with future versions of libraries that evolve according to C and C++ ABI compatibility principles.

 The C/C++ compiler does not generate Swift metadata symbols and value witness tables for C and C++ types.
 To make a foreign type usable in Swift in the same way as a native type, the Swift compiler must generate these symbols.